How to get a better English accent! 👄 DAILY PRACTICE!

 Training your English accent to be clear and natural when you speak is important for confidence and clarity.

-💪⚡️ I'm sharing my TOP TIPS to for better English pronunciation!
-In this video, I've got 4 simple tips you NEED to do EVERY DAY if you want to improve your pronunciation.
-I'll help you to create daily habits to practice and improve your pronunciation skills, so you speak naturally, clearly and confidently!
+In this lesson, I share my top tips to help you develop better English pronunciation!
+You should be doing these things every day!
+I’ll help you to create daily habits to practice and improve your pronunciation skills, so you start speaking naturally, clearly and confidently!

 Hello I’m Emma from mmmEnglish!
 In this video, I’m hoping I can convince you that you should practise your English pronunciation every day and it’s easier than you think.
 I want to give you some simple ideas to help you make daily pronunciation practice just a regular part of your routine.
 So let’s get into it!